UBC-MDS/canadacovidmetrics-r/README.md

 ### Obtain the number of new reported vaccinations on a particular date in British Columbia using get_vaccinations():

--   `get_deaths` Query reported vaccinations with ability to specify location grouping and date range of returned data.
+-   `get_veccinations` Query reported vaccinations with ability to specify location grouping and date range of returned data.

 ``` r